AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/templates-console.md

 Using whichever editor, you can make the necessary changes to the template.
 Note that editing a template that is in use can affect your authors.

-* For templates created with the template editor, changes made can affect live pages as well as new pages your authors create.
+* For templates created with the Template Editor, changes made can affect live pages that are based on the selected template.
-* For templates created with the Universal Editor, changes made affect only new pages your authors create.
+* For templates created with the Universal Editor, changes made affect only new pages your authors create based on the selected template.

+If an author starts to a template created with the template editor that has already been enabled, a warning is displayed.

 >[!TIP]
 >